Conva.AI Overview

 Core SDK

-Allows developers to trigger Capabilities and process responses, suitable for headless integration or custom UI creation.
+Allows developers to trigger Agents and process responses, suitable for headless integration or custom UI creation.
 This is available in streaming and non-streaming variants.

 Copilot SDK